Beckett Simonon Briefcase Review

-For the local meetings, I travelled relatively light and despite the briefcase’s large capacity, it didn’t at all feel bulky or cumbersome.
+For the local meetings, I traveled relatively light and despite the briefcase’s large capacity, it didn’t at all feel bulky or cumbersome.

 Meanwhile, I packed the following items for my trip into Paris:

 With its 40 cm (15.7”) x 31 cm (12.2”) x 10 cm (3.9”) dimensions, I wasn’t surprised by just how much I could stuff inside.
-That said, I was impressed how the briefcase maintain its sleek form without bulging.
+That said, I was impressed with how the briefcase maintains its sleek form without bulging.

 Furthermore, the removable shoulder strap was particularly useful and the pad gripped nicely to my jacket without slipping off.
 I was also able to hook my arm through the top carry handle and hold the strap as an insurance policy in case somebody wanted to grab my precious items.